 - To enhance the professional status of anaesthetists in the Pacific and to seek cordial relations between them, other scientific workers, and medical organisations.

 The Society was formed in 1989 with the help and support of the Australian Society of Anaesthetists (ASA).
 Major funding for its Annual Refresher Course comes from the Australian Government and also the NZSA.
-Courses were mostly held in Fiji but since 2005 it has been held outside Fiji in alternate years.
+Courses were mostly held in Fiji, but since 2005 it has been held outside Fiji in alternate years in countries such as Tonga, the Cook Islands and Samoa.

 In the Pacific, distances are immense and professional isolation is a major problem.
-Refresher courses for anaesthetic staff help to address this problem and courses are held regularly in the South Pacific, Micronesia (northern Pacific) and in Papua New Guinea.
+Refresher courses for anaesthetic staff help to address this isolation and courses are held in the South Pacific, Micronesia (northern Pacific) and in Papua New Guinea.

 Primary Trauma Care (PTC)

-PTC is a 2-day course designed to teach basic trauma management to doctors and nurses working in resource-poor environments.
-The very first PTC course was held in Fiji in 1997 – since then the course has been taught in over 40 countries.
+PTC is a two-day course which teaches basic trauma management and is designed for doctors and nurses working in resource-poor environments.
+The first PTC course was held in Fiji in 1997 – since then the course has been taught in over 40 countries.
 In the Pacific, PTC has been taught in Fiji, Solomon Islands, Papua New Guinea, Cook Islands, Palau, Samoa, Tonga, Kiribati and Vanuatu.

 And further, in the sense that charity begins at home, the Cooks has, since 1906, been firmly associated with New Zealand.
 Many New Zealanders holiday there, Cook Islanders are New Zealand citizens, use New Zealand currency, are schooled in English using mainly a New Zealand curriculum, and many Cook Islanders live and train in New Zealand.